lightsources/BES-XPCS-Pilot/masks.md

 (such as *divide this rectangle into four equal-size regions*).

-To illustrate, we first create an image array (this one is a 4x4 array of random numbers between 0 and 255):
+To illustrate, we first create an image array
+(this array has shape (4,4) and is filled with random numbers between 0 and 255):

 ```
 26	29	212	24